Optimizing Heat Alert Issuance with Reinforcement Learning: Problem Setup

 \subsection{Issuing Heat Alerts as a Constrained MDP}

-We now describe the MDP components associated with the heat alert optimization problem, summarized in \cref{tab:terms}.
+The heat alerts MDP components are summarized here.
+See also Table \ref{tab:terms} of Appendix \ref{app:terms}.
 Each MDP $\gM_k$ corresponds to a geographic area $k\in \gK$, and episodes are indexed as $j\in \gJ$.
-In this work, geographic areas are U.S. counties, and each episode spans the warm season from May 1st to September 30th of a specific year.
-The horizon or length of the episode is $H=152$ days.
-State-action-reward triples are denoted $(s_{t}^{(k,j)}, a_{t}^{(k,j)}, r_{t}^{(k,j)})$.
-The index $(k,j)$ is omitted when the context is clear.
-Warm seasons are also referred to as ``summers" for brevity.
+In this work, geographic areas are U.S. counties, and each episode spans the warm season / summer from May 1st to September 30th of a specific year ($H=152$ days).

 The action $a_t$ on day $t$ is either 1 (issue a heat alert) or 0 (do not issue a heat alert).
-As introduced in Section \ref{sec:intro}, when issuing alerts, we must be wary of alert fatigue: both individuals and communities likely have diminished will and resources to respond to any single alert as more alerts are issued.
-We adopt a strict action budget-constrained approach, optimizing the policy subject to $\sum_{t=0}^{H-1}a_t \leq b$.
-In our experiments, to directly compare counterfactual alert policies with the NWS policy, we fix $b$ to the number of heat alerts that the NWS issued in any given county-summer.
+To mitigate alert fatigue, we adopt a strict action budget-constrained approach, optimizing the policy subject to $\sum_{t=0}^{H-1}a_t \leq b$.